awsdocs/amazon-ec2-user-guide/doc_source/using-eni.md

 **To modify network interface attributes using the command line**

 You can use one of the following commands\.
-For more information about these command line interfaces, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
+For more information about these command line interfaces, see [Access Amazon EC2](concepts.md#access-ec2)\.
 + [modify\-network\-interface\-attribute](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-network-interface-attribute.html) \(AWS CLI\)
 + [Edit\-EC2NetworkInterfaceAttribute](https://docs.aws.amazon.com/powershell/latest/reference/items/Edit-EC2NetworkInterfaceAttribute.html) \(AWS Tools for Windows PowerShell\)

-### Adding or editing tags<a name="eni_add_edit_tags"></a>
+### Add or edit tags<a name="eni_add_edit_tags"></a>

 Tags are metadata that you can add to a network interface\.
 Tags are private and are only visible to your account\.
 Each tag consists of a key and an optional value\.
-For more information about tags, see [Tagging your Amazon EC2 resources](Using_Tags.md)\.
+For more information about tags, see [Tag your Amazon EC2 resources](Using_Tags.md)\.

 **To add or edit tags for a network interface using the console**